 - Cultivating your image and marketing (branding, values, service, inbound and outbound marketing)

 Freelance linguists who feel threatened by the development of machine translation and other developments in the language industry and want some tips and strategies to stay successful.

 What are the benefits to you?

-After this webinar you’ll have different strategies to stand out, stay successful, charge higher rates, and not feel threatened by machine translation or price pressure.
+After this video, you’ll have different strategies to stand out, stay successful, charge higher rates, and not feel threatened by machine translation or price pressure.

 CIOL membership discount: 10% (the code is available on the membership page)